ideasonpurpose/basic-wordpress-box/README.md

 # Basic WordPress Box

+This is just a base box, our WordPress Vagrant environment is over here: [ideasonpurpose/basic-wordpress-vagrant](https://github.com/ideasonpurpose/basic-wordpress-vagrant)

 This project builds a basic LAMP box modeled after WP Engine's platform and configured for vanilla WordPress installations.
 The output box is available on Hashicorp's Atlas at [atlas.hashicorp.com/ideasonpurpose](https://atlas.hashicorp.com/ideasonpurpose)

 The primary purpose of this project is to front-load as much boilerplate configuration as possible, producing a clean base box which can be spun up quickly to provide a stable, default WordPress environment.